iamsandeepkumarmandal/Aspire-Loan-App/README.md

 v14.12.0

 ## 📬 Steps to Run the app:
-1. use "npm i" (to install all the dependencies)
+1. use "npm i" (to install all the dependencies).
-2. "npm run serve" to start the dev server
+2. "npm run serve" to start the dev server.

 ## Project Details